sep96/sep96/README.md

-# Hello, I'm SEPEHR ASHTARI MAHINI 👋
+# Hello, I'm SEPEHR 👋

 I'm a passionate C# backend developer with a keen interest in building robust and scalable applications.
 Welcome to my GitHub profile, where you can explore some of the projects I've been working on.